AY2526S1-CS2103T-T17-2/tp/docs/UserGuide.md

 * If the person is not marked as favorite, an error message will be shown.

 Examples:
-* `list` followed by `unfav 2` removes the favorite status from the 2nd person in the address book.
+* `list` followed by `unfav 2` removes the favorite status from the 2nd person in your contact list.
 * `find John` followed by `unfav 1` removes the favorite status from the 1st person in the results of the `find` command.

 --------------------------------------------------------------------------------------------------------------------
 ### Exporting data : `export`

-Exports all entries from the address book and compiles them into a csv file.
+Exports all entries from your contact list and compiles them into a csv file.

 Format: `export`